chanzuckerberg/fogg/README.md

 Binaries are available on the releases page.
 Download one for your architecture, put it in your path and make it executeable.

 A homebrew tap will be coming soon.
+Other package managers to be considered if folks want them.

 ## Usage

-Fogg works entirely by code generation.
+Fogg works entirely by generating code (terraform and make).
 It will generate diretories and files to organize and standardize your repo and then it gets out of your way for you to use terraform and make to manage your infrastructure.

 The basic workflow is –